 Tezlyn Figaro Television Sizzle

-Tezlyn currently serves as a senior public policy consultant for TIME Magazine's 100 most influential people in the world for 2021, Attorney Benjamin Crump.
-In this role, Tezlyn has led public policy strategy for high-profile Ben Crump Law Firm clients, including but not limited to the families of George Floyd, Breonna Taylor, Monroe Bird, victims of OKC Officer Holtzclaw, victims of the Flint Water Crisis, and the victims of the Orlando Pulse night club shooting incident.
+Tezlyn was featured in the Netflix documentary 'Civil' as a senior public policy consultant for Attorney Benjamin Crump, who was named TIME Magazine's 100 world's most influential people in 2021.
+She has led public policy strategy for high-profile clients of the Ben Crump Law Firm, including; surviving family members of victims of police killings - George Floyd, and Monroe Bird; assault victims of former Oklahoma City Police Officer Daniel Holtzclaw, victims of the Flint water crisis, and the victims of the Pulse nightclub shooting in Orlando, Florida.

 In 2016, she served as the National Racial Justice Director for the Bernie Sanders campaign.
 Her work led to several national successes during the campaign, including but not limited to the historic win during the Michigan primary.
 In addition, Tezlyn has served as various local, state and federal campaign operative roles throughout America over the last decade.

 In 2018, Tezlyn partnered with the Cut 50 organization to assist with organizing and advocating for the historic bi-partisan first step act, which in turn passed in both the House and Senate in December 2018.